 - Masquerade: Maureen recounts the moment when the Howard Families' masquerade started, as people were starting to notice that there was a small group of folks who kept not dying.

 - Mix-and-Match Man: Pallas Athene gets a human body in this novel, like her "sister" Minerva in Time Enough for Love.

-- Parental Incest: Two ways: Maureen and Lazarus, and then later Maureen and her own father, Ira.
+- Maureen and Lazarus, and then later Maureen and her own father, Ira.
 The latter does not occur onscreen but Maureen makes it clear that it is one of her motivations for rescuing him.

-- Also an encounter between Brian and Nancy, his oldest daughter by Maureen.
+- Maureen narrates an encounter between her husband, Brian, and Nancy, their oldest daughter.
 Nancy is an adult, pregnant, engaged, and definitely a willing participant.

 - Really Gets Around: Maureen is completely uninhibited by conventional sexual mores; she is, however, very choosy.

 - Secret Society Group Picture: A photograph of Maureen's extended female relatives is the inspiration for their Masquerade, as five generations of women all look suspiciously similar in age.

 - Stable Time Loop / Temporal Paradox: Before Lazarus went off to World War One in Time Enough for Love, he gave Maureen a laundry list of future happenings, which she carefully recorded.
 She parlayed that list not only into considerable fortune for herself but also into helping ensure that the things on the list actually came to pass.